dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-vs.md

 Visual Studio has built-in support for LibMan in ASP.NET Core projects, including:

-* Support for configuring and running LibMan restore operations on build
+* Support for configuring and running LibMan restore operations on build.
-* Menu items for triggering LibMan restore and clean operations
+* Menu items for triggering LibMan restore and clean operations.
-* Search dialog for finding libraries and adding the files to your project
+* Search dialog for finding libraries and adding the files to your project.
-* Editing support for *libman.json*&mdash;the LibMan manifest file
+* Editing support for *libman.json*&mdash;the LibMan manifest file.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/client-side/libman/samples/) [(how to download)](xref:tutorials/index#how-to-download-a-sample)